mlabs-haskell/catalyst-funded-projects/Fund7/DAO-Traded-Funds/README.md

 # DAO-Traded-Funds

 [DAO-Traded-Funds (DTF)](https://cardano.ideascale.com/c/idea/381055) is a DeFi protocol supporting "crypto ETFs and index funds" for easy investing.
 A constituent fund, an iDTF, is a vehicle managed in a prescribed manner through arbitrage trading by community members (see [rebalance.png](https://github.com/somthn0somthn/catalyst-funded-projects/blob/main/Fund7/DAO-Traded-Funds/rebalance.png)).
-Investing is passive from a user's perspective, and portfolios are curated by community members to ensure quality iDTFs.
+Investing is passive from the user's perspective, and portfolios are curated by community members to ensure quality iDTFs.
 Essentially, DTF addresses the same use case as the [Token Sets protocol](https://www.tokensets.com/) on Ethereum, and our [whitepaper](https://drive.google.com/file/d/1Mz5AWiJd1oTPM_3_bF1uN-qNIyUSWN9u/view?usp=sharing) provides more detailed information.

 Project ID: [700174](https://docs.google.com/spreadsheets/u/0/d/1bfnWFa94Y7Zj0G7dtpo9W1nAYGovJbswipxiHT4UE3g/htmlview#)